Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 tags:
 ---

 Hello everyone.
-We realize it's been a while since the last post, but a lot has happened and Tox continues to progress, so there's a lot to talk about.
+We realise it's been a while since the last post, but a lot has happened and Tox continues to progress, so there's a lot to talk about.

 ##Tox core